 Performing an analysis of your Reserved Instance (RI) purchases is key to understanding where your monetary investment went and where it is going in the future.
-CloudCheckr provides functionality to retrieve all of Amazon's various RI upfront cost metrics and data direct from your Detailed Billing Report (DBR) and also shows how your costs will affect your deployment.
+CloudCheckr provides functionality to retrieve all of Amazon's various RI upfront cost metrics and data direct from your Detailed Billing Report (DBR) or the Cost and Usage Report (CUR) and also shows how your costs will affect your deployment.
 In this topic, we will illustrate how you can leverage the information about your RI purchases using the following CloudCheckr reports:

 - Advanced Grouping: find the RI purchase as a line item in your billing data and get details such as description and resource ID